 Six species more likely than not to go extinct by 2040

 Our research team – including 27 reptile experts from universities, zoos, museums and government organisations across the country – identified the terrestrial snakes and lizards (collectively known as squamates) at greatest risk of extinction within the next two decades, assuming no changes to current management.
+The study has been published in Pacific Conservation Biology.

 Our research predicts that up to 11 species could be lost within 20 years unless there is a stepping up of conservation action.
 This would represent a marked increase in the extinction rate for Australian reptiles relative to historic levels.
 The species in greatest peril include two dragons, one blind snake and three skinks, but many others could also be lost.